 Unsharing does not invalidate existing credentials.
 Unsharing only means that from this point onward the user will not be able to find the credentials after having signed in.
 For example, if the user has written a script using previously shared robot credentials, that script will still be working even after unsharing them to that user.

-The only way to invalidate robot credentials is to delete the robot and instead create a new one.
+The only way to invalidate robot credentials is to refresh its secrets.

 OAuth1 is still supported by ProjectPlace.
 But it is no longer the recommended way to use a robot.